-Public artist Katie Anderson’s Sound Horn was presented in the Victorian shrubbery in the beautiful grounds of Brodie Castle from Wednesday 19 August until Sunday 23 August.
-Following the COVID-19 lockdown, this was one of the first opportunities for audiences in Moray to enjoy a live cultural event which attracted over 700 visitors.
+Public artist Katie Anderson’s Sound Horn was presented in the Victorian shrubbery in the beautiful grounds of Brodie Castle from Wednesday 19 August until Sunday 23 August 2020.

-Sound Horn was the first of a series of events to replace the 4th Findhorn Bay Festival and what better way to do that to continue the partnership with Cryptic after its successful installation Breaking Reverie, which was part of the 3rd Findhorn Bay Festival in 2018.
+Sound Horn was the first of a series of events to replace the 4th Findhorn Bay Festival, continuing a partnership with Cryptic established with the successful installation Breaking Reverie at the 3rd Findhorn Bay Festival in 2018.